savethekiddes/RapydML-ng/README.md

 Math and String Manipulation
 ----------------------------
-Like many other abstraction languages, RapydML-ng can do a lot of the common logic for you.
+Like many other abstraction languages, RapydML can do a lot of the common logic for you.
 It has no concept of unit conversion like SASS, but it can easily handle many other things, like string manipulation, arithmetic, and mixing colors.

 ### Arithmetic and Colors

-RapydML-ng can handle basic arithmetic and color computations for you.
+RapydML can handle basic arithmetic and color computations for you.
 For example, let's rewrite the above logic such that our navigation buttons start with dark blue and get brighter with each button:

 	$color := #004
 	def navbutton($text):